jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 $$ h_t $$ in RNN serves 2 purpose:
 * Make an output prediction, and
-* Be a hidden state extracting the information in the sequence data process so far.
+* Be a hidden state representing the information in the sequence data process so far.

-This actually serve 2 different purposes and therefore LSTM breaks $$ h_t $$ according to the roles above.
+This actually serve 2 different purposes and therefore LSTM breaks $$ h_t $$ into 2 according to the roles above.
 The hidden state of the LSTM cell will now be $$ C $$.

 <div class="imgcap">
 <img src="/assets/rnn/lstm.png" style="border:none;width:50%;">